sctlib/sct/content/notes/matrix.md

 - a user can send a message to themself

 ### public and private rooms (groups)
-A **room**, is a group of multiple users, where messages are only send
+A **room**, is a group of multiple users:

-- a user can post into a public room
+- a user can post into a public room, and join as many as they would like.
 - a user can post into a private room, encrypted or not

 ### videos calls